Skip To Main Content

 This entitles you to withdraw from the policy without premium penalty (however, the new policy set-up transaction fee remains non-refundable) and without giving any reasons for cancellation.
 This 14 working day period begins on the start date of the policy (stated on your Schedule).
 You may be charged with a pro-rata premium amount for the period where the policy was on risk during this cooling-off period.

 If at any time you decide to cancel after the cooling off period your policy (provided the duration of insurance contract is not less than one month), and you do so in writing (by email or letter) we will not impose any financial cost other than the cost of the premium for the period of cover.
+If you paid by direct debit, the Service Charge is non-refundable after the cooling off period.

 If you have arranged your AIG policy through an authorised intermediary (a broker) any cancellation request, you make may incur additional intermediary fees.